Jacob Jordaens: Early years

-Jacob Jordaens was born in Antwerp on 19 May 1593, the first of eleven children of the wealthy linen merchant Jacob Jordaens and Barbara van Wolschaten.
+Jacques Jordaens was born in Antwerp on 19 May 1593, the first of eleven children of the wealthy linen merchant Jacob Jordaens and Barbara van Wolschaten.
 Little is known about Jordaens' early education.
-It is likely that he received the advantages of the education usually provided for children of his social class as is demonstrated by his clear handwriting, competence in French and thorough knowledge of mythology.
+It is likely that he received the advantages of the education usually enjoyed by children of his social class as is demonstrated by his clear handwriting, competence in French and thorough knowledge of mythology.
 His familiarity with biblical subjects is further evidenced in his many religious paintings.
 His personal interest in the Bible was illustrated by his later conversion from Catholicism to Protestantism.

 Like Rubens, he studied under Adam van Noort, who was his only teacher.
 He was registered in the local Guild of Saint Luke as a pupil of van Noort in the year 1607.
-During this time Jordaens lived in van Noort's house in the Everdijstraat where he became very close to the family.
+During his training,felis Jordaens lived in van Noort's house in the Everdijstraat where he became very close to the family.
 In 1615, after eight years of training with van Noort, he was accepted in the Antwerp Guild of Saint Luke as a master "waterscilder" ('water painter').
 It has been inferred from this that Jordaens initially painted tempera canvases, which in the 17th century served as substitutes for tapestries or were used as tapestry cartoons.
 No examples of his earliest tempera works are extant.
 It is not clear whether Jordaens actually painted such works as his master van Noort was not known to create such works.

 Jordaens never made the traditional trip to Italy to study classical and Italian art.
 On 15 May 1616, he married his master's eldest daughter, Catharina van Noort.
-The couple had three children, Elizabeth, Jacob the younger, who became a painter, and Anna Catharina.
+The couple had three children, Elisabeth, Jacob, who became a painter, and Anna Catharina.
 The couple originally lived with or near Jordaens' father in law.
 In 1618, they bought two adjoining houses in the Hoogstraat, the street where Jordaens was born, but which were situated behind the house of the merchant Backx.
 His father in law later moved in with them.
 Jordaens became in 1616 a member of the 'Gilde van de Armenbus' (Guild of the Poor Box).
 This guild was a sort of insurance pool for artists with health problems.
 On 28 September 1621 he took on the position of dean of the Guild of Saint Luke.
 He accepted the position on condition that he would solely cover the expenses incurred during his tenure and not be responsible for the debts left by his predecessors.
 He held the position for only one year.